 Two World’s Cancer Collaboration’s programs in Telangana, and Andhra Pradesh are led by Dr. Gayatri Palat.
 Dr. Palat leads the palliative and end-of-life care programs at the Mehdi Nawaz Jung Institute (MNJ).
 The program has grown from an out-patient clinic to now include a 74 patient pediatric ward and a hospice facility located within the city.

 Life at Your Doorstep is a home-based palliative care program.
 Two teams – counsellor, nurse and van driver – support patients and families struggling with advanced and terminal illnesses in the cities of Hyderabad and Secunderabad.
 The program provides 24-hour support, and is the only home-based palliative service in a region with more than six million people.
-This interdisciplinary success story was highlighted at the 2013 Indian Association of Palliative Care Conference and has inspired an India-based NGO to fund a second home-visit team.
+This interdisciplinary success story was highlighted at the 2013 Indian Association of Palliative Care Conference and has inspired India-based NGOs to fund four home-visit teams including one pediatric team.

 The MNJ village outreach team visits rural regions outside Hyderabad to support people with chronic and life-limiting illnesses.
 The outreach program currently makes regular visits to nine villages.
-It was recognized at the 2013 Indian Association for Palliative Care Conference and collaborations have begun with Nepalese palliative care providers to replicate the program with 2WCC support.
+It was recognized at the 2013 Indian Association for Palliative Care Conference and collaborations have begun with Nepalese palliative care providers to replicate the program with Two Worlds Cancer support.

 Two Worlds Cancer Collaboration also supports lobbying efforts in India to improve access to morphine in Telangana and Andhra Pradesh and throughout the country.
 Morphine is recognized globally as a basic requirement for adequate pain relief in palliative care.
 We also provide financial support to help those patients who require specialized additional pain medication.